MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 *   As opposed to the browser, the WebView2 Runtime is developed and tested for app scenarios, and in some cases the WebView2 Runtime might include bug fixes that aren't yet available in the browser.

-The WebView2 team is actively distributing the WebView2 Runtime.
-However, some machines still might not have the Runtime.
-Until the Runtime becomes more universally available, it's a good practice to check whether the Runtime is present on the client, and install the Runtime on the client if it's not already present.
+The Evergreen WebView2 Runtime will be included as part of the Windows 11 operating system.
+Various WebView2 apps have installed the Evergreen Runtime on devices with an operating system prior to Windows 11.
+However, some devices might not have the Runtime pre-installed, so it's a good practice to check whether the Runtime is present on the client, and install the Runtime on the client if it's not already present.
 Before your app creates a WebView, the app should check whether the WebView2 Runtime is present (either by checking a registry key or by calling an API) and install the Runtime if it is missing.
 The app can do this check when installing or updating your app (recommended), or at app runtime.

 <!-- ====================================================================== -->